 3. Microwave the jello-yogurt mixture on high for 1 1/2 minutes, then give it a good stir and microwave for another 1 minute.

-5. After 3 hours, take the pie out, cut into slices, and serve (with a dollop of whipped cream or whipped topping if you’d like.)
+6. After 3 hours, take the Jello Yogurt Pie out of the fridge, cut into slices, and serve (with a dollop of whipped cream or whipped topping if you’d like.)

 Yield: 8 servings